Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 Here are some ways to do this:

-• Create self-authoring offers as writing assignments between coaching calls.
+• Create self-authoring exercises as writing assignments between coaching calls.

 • Send automated emails to clients about their self-authoring assignments to increase completion rates.